 Are you interested in volunteering for the Art Department this year?
-We would be extremely grateful to have volunteers help us photograph and edit for the ArtSonia site.
-No skills needed we can train you.
-Please send an email if you would like to help us the year. email@example.com and firstname.lastname@example.org
+I would be extremely grateful to have volunteers help photograph and edit for the ArtSonia site.
+No skills needed I can train you.
+Please send an email if you would like to help this year. firstname.lastname@example.org

 During a given term, depending on the complexity of the projects, your child will complete anywhere from 2 to 4 art projects.
-We give our students the entire term to finish their assignments so that we do not stifle their creative process.
+As an Art teacher I like to give my students the entire term to finish their assignments so that we do not stifle their creative process.

 Project titles will be entered in IPASS to show parents what their child is working for the term during Progress Reports but sometimes there will not be a grade posted as most students are still working to complete their assignments.
 This is done to avoid confusion or misinterpretations that your child has received all zeros for their art term.
 If a grade is not their it simply means that they have not completed the assignment yet.

-If there are concerns with work not being completed by student neglect, parent's will be notified immediately and support will be provided by your child's art teacher to prevent incomplete or poor grades.
+If there are concerns with work not being completed by student neglect, parent's will be notified immediately and support will be provided by Mr. Perham to prevent incomplete or poor grades.